TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 24/Exodus 24.14.md

 ---

-And he said unto the elders, Tarry ye here for us, until we come again unto you: and, behold, Aaron and Hur are with you; whosoever hath a cause, let him come near unto them.
+He said to the elders, "Wait here for us, until we come again to you.
+Behold, Aaron and Hur are with you.
+Whoever is involved in a dispute can go to them."